Leg-Over-Shoulder Pose - Eka Hasta Bhujasana

 Step 2

-Now, keep your right arm under the right knee and put your hand on the floor.
-At that time your fingers are pointing in forwarding direction.
+Next, slide your right arm under the right knee and place your hand on the floor, ensuring that your fingers are pointing forward.

 Step 3

-After that, keep your left hand on the ground, little outside from your left hip.
+Then, position your left hand on the ground slightly outside of your left hip.

 Step 4

-Raise your right leg up on your right arm (until your right knee comes to the right-hand triceps).
+Lift your right leg onto your right arm until your right knee reaches the triceps of your right hand.

 Step 5